What is machine learning

 Discover the main benefits of Machine Learning

 Self-driving cars, assistants that translate instantly from one language to another or personalized purchase suggestions.
-Complex tasks that used to be a fantasy are now possible thanks to Machine Learning, a discipline that allows computers to learn by themselves and perform tasks autonomously without the need to be programmed.
+Complex tasks that were once a distant dream are now possible thanks to Machine Learning, a discipline that enables computers to learn by themselves and perform tasks autonomously without the need for explicit programming.

 In his book On Intelligence, published in 2004, Jeff Hawkins defined intelligence as the ability to predict the future, for example, the weight of a glass we are going to lift or the reaction of others to our actions, based on patterns stored in the memory (the memory-prediction framework).
 This same principle is behind Machine Learning (ML), also known as automatic learning.